Lufthansa halts Libya flights due to security worries

 “We have taken the decision given the developments in Tripoli and the tense situation in the region,” the Lufthansa spokeswoman said.

-It was the second time this year that flights to a Libyan city have been cancelled due to security concerns.
+It was the second time this year that flights to a Libyan city have been canceled due to security concerns.

 Libyans are calling for demonstrations to commemorate the second anniversary of the start of the uprising that overthrew Gaddafi’s government and security has been stepped up at international embassies and companies.